 Born in Newark, New Jersey, Abruzzese earned a Bachelor of Arts from the University of California at Berkeley and a Master in Architecture from Harvard University.
 He was an artist-in-residence at the de Young Museum, the Santa Fe Art Institute, the Vermont Studio Center and at Google Headquarters in Mountain View, CA. He has exhibited extensively at galleries and museums throughout Northern California.

-Carlo Abruzzese lives and works in San Francisco.
+Carlo Abruzzese lives and work in the Mission District in San Francisco.

 Mountain View, CA

 October 2020 - January 2021